Rahul-Sachdeva/SewaSetu/README.md

 # SewaSetu
-SewaSetu is a PWA connecting donors and NGOs to reduce wastage and provide timely help.
-It enables donations of food, books, clothes, medicines, and essentials with real-time alerts, location-based rescue requests, and pickup scheduling.
-Features for volunteer drives and impact reports are planned.
+SewaSetu is a Progressive Web App that connects donors and NGOs to reduce wastage and provide timely assistance.
+It facilitates donations of essentials, real-time alerts, location-based rescue requests, pickup scheduling, fundraising campaigns, volunteer drives, and impact reporting.